orion4d/ComfyUI_colormaster/README.md

 # 🎨 ComfyUI Colormaster Nodes

-This project offers a collection of **custom nodes for ComfyUI**, dedicated to creating/manipulating hexadecimal color palettes, the tools can be diverted for other functionalities.
+This project offers a collection of custom nodes for ComfyUI, dedicated to creating/manipulating hexadecimal color palettes, the tools can be diverted for other functionalities.
 ---

 ## 📦 Included Nodes